 How do you build a story?

-What characters are unforgettable?
+Which characters are unforgettable?

-What makes a person larger than life?

-Can information be trusted?

-What is research?
+Where can you find a poem?

+Why do we tell stories?

 COURSE STANDARDS:

 1.2 Reading Informational Text

 Students read, understand, and respond to informational text-with an emphasis on comprehension, vocabulary acquisition, and making connections among ideas and between texts with focus on textual evidence.